rrsk/Beacon-Distance-and-Id-Demo/README.md

 # Beacon-Distance-and-Id-Demo
-This is a single activity logging app for receiving data from Beacons with their approximate distance.
+This is a single activity logging app for receiving data from Beacons with their approximate distance and it works offline.